Probing Pseudo-Dirac Neutrinos with Astrophysical Sources at IceCube

 At small values of the mass splitting ($\delta m^2\sim 10^{-21}\si\eV^2$), the sensitivity is dominated by PKS~1424+240, reaching $\sim 5\sigma$ for $\delta m^2\sim 10^{-20}\si\eV^2$.
 Interestingly, mass splittings on the same order have previously been explored using data from supernova SN1987A~\cite{Martinez-Soler:2021unz} (vertical grey-shaded region).
 For masses around $\delta m^2\sim 10^{-18}~\text{eV}^2$, the sensitivity is dominated by NGC~1068.
 The vertical line to the left of the plot indicates the left-edge of the region motivated by a $B-L$ gauge symmetry.

 In supplemental analyses, we also consider whether a pseudo-Dirac signal would be recoverable.
 In~\Cref{sec:roundtrip} we calculate the likelihood of SM and pseudo-Dirac hypotheses, given data following a pseudo-Dirac prediction for two possible values of the equal mass-splitting.
 We find that the maximum-likelihood point corresponds to the true value.
 A pseudo-Dirac reality would also impact studies of source fluxes, by shifting the inferred spectral index with respect to the true value.
 We explore this possibility in in~\Cref{sec:spectral_index}, and find the effect could be as large as an 8\% shift.
 This effect could also impact diffuse neutrino fluxes, since distortions to the source flux caused by pseudo-Dirac disappearances could accumulate.
+Finally, in ~\Cref{sec:start_through} we explore the possibility of improving IceCube's current sensitivity by separating events into tracks which start within the detector volume, which have superior energy resolution, and those which traverse it.
+This possibility was not included in the main analysis because the starting event fraction is not publicly available.

 In the lower part of~\Cref{fig:delta_llh}, we show the projected sensitivity of IceCube-Gen2.
 For this analysis, we included all the sources which IceCube can currently identify with at least 1.1$\sigma$ local significance, and for which there exists a published redshift value; see~\Cref{table:sources}.
 Additionally, we multiply all statistics by a factor of 8, as projected by Ref.~\cite{Song:2020nfh}.
 We find that the combined sensitivity is well past 3$\sigma$ over a wide range of mass splittings.